 - The issues addressed in these guidelines include: - The classification and stratification of the hazardous infections that may be encountered - The development of standard protocols to minimize the risk of infection from all cadavers - The development of protocols to deal with the more commonly encountered hazardous infections, and with rare but dangerous infections - There are other, non-infectious, risks to students and FVM personnel in the necropsy area.
-These include electrical safety, manual handing of knifes, blades, scissors and power bone saw, and chemical substances hazardous to health.
-These are regulated in the university safety guides and are not considered in this guidelines.
+These include electrical safety, manual handling of knives, blades, scissors, and power bone saws, and chemical substances hazardous to health.
+These are regulated in the university safety guides and are not considered in these guidelines.